kduraiswami/sisfly/source/p10-sisfly/README.md

 Today:
-3. create a normalized scale of danger from 0 to 100,
-4. this value will be marked with a different color marker using a midpoint of the gps array
+4. this value will be marked with a different color marker
-5. speed it up
+5. speed it up so i can expand search radius

 application flow - mvp
 landing page with sisfly. two boxes to submit two different params you can walk from